ProteinsWebTeam/interpro-docs/docs/protein_viewer.rst

 ..
 The colour scale varies from -3 (coloured as bright blue) for hydrophilic residues and 3 (coloured as
 .. bright yellow) for hydrophobic ones.

-The AlphaFold confidence track is displayed in the protein sequence viewer in the :ref:`protein page <protein_page>` and in the :ref:`AlphaFold subpage <alphafold1>` when a predicted structure is available.
+The *AlphaFold confidence* track is displayed in the protein sequence viewer in the :ref:`protein page <protein_page>` and in the :ref:`AlphaFold subpage <alphafold1>` when a predicted structure is available.

+The *Representative Domains* track is displayed in the protein sequence viewer in the :ref:`protein page <protein_page>`.
+This representation is generated automatically using the type of the member databases models, which might differ from the InterPro entries types.

 .. protein used: https://www.ebi.ac.uk/interpro/protein/UniProt/A0Q9F3/